 Two days later, on 3 April, the Norwegian freighter Aust fell victim to the same tactic.
 She was unable to send a distress or raider signal before she was disabled and sunk by demolition charges.
 On 10 April Thor detected the 4,840-ton British freighter Kirkpool on radar, the first installed on an armed merchant cruiser.
 Poor visibility and fog forced Gumprich to abandon his usual tactics and instead shadow Kirkpool until nightfall.
 At close range, Thor attacked first with a torpedo and a salvo from her 150-mm (5.91-in) guns, both of which missed.
 The second salvo scored three hits, and set Kirkpool's bridge and wheelhouse alight.
 With the helm unattended, Kirkpool veered toward Thor in what appeared to be an attempt to ram her attacker, but Thor avoided the oncoming British vessel.
 Kirkpool's crew began to abandon ship, and after a three-hour search, 32 men were pulled from the water.
 The ship was finished with a torpedo.

 All of Thor's victims up to this time had been caught in the shipping lanes near the Cape of Good Hope.
 The German naval high command now ordered Thor to move into the Indian Ocean, but warned Gumprich to be aware of Japanese submarines operating in the area.
 On 10 May Thor's seaplane sighted the 7,130-ton Australian liner Nankin on passage to Bombay.
-From a distance of 13,125 yards (12000 m), Thor opened fire with her 150-mm (5.91-in) guns, scoring several hits.
+At a range of 13,125 yards (12000 m), Thor opened fire with her 150-mm (5.91-in) guns, scoring several hits.
 The captain of Nankin issued the order to abandon ship and lowered his flags.
 The crew attempted to scuttle the ship, but the German boarding party managed to repair the damage done to the ship’s engines.
 Nankin was renamed Leuthen and taken as a prize ship to rendezvous with Regensburg.

 Following resupply and prisoner transfer, Leuthen and Regensburg both travelled to Japanese-held ports.
 On 14 June Thor's radar found a contact at 10,000 yards (9150 m), and was able to approach to within 1,800 yards (1650 m) before opening fire on the 6,310-ton Dutch Shell tanker Olivia.
 The first salvo set the tanker ablaze, killing most of the crew.
 Twelve men were able to lower a single boat, but Thor was able to locate only one man in the water.
 These 12 men were adrift for a month before their boat capsized in the breakers off Madagascar: one Dutch and seven Chinese sailors had died during the month at sea.